yunnanpl/esp32_python_gasmeter/README.md

 # esp32_python_gasmeter

+INFO: code and photos (installation and connection) will be posted soon.

 As the name says, it is about simple, stable gasmeter readout on esp32 using micropython.
 It applies for gas meters with reed-type output.<br/>

 You need:<br/>